-The performance measures are organized in a uniform table in each program offer.
-The table identifies the type of measure, the measure's definition, and several cells to report the results.
-The cells present program history where available, annualized estimates of the current service level (what's being delivered at the time of printing, where available), and the anticipated target service level for the upcoming year if the program is selected.
-Additional supporting information, such as explanations as to notable changes in a program's performance, are located in the narrative section below the table.
+The performance measures are organized in a uniform table.
+The table identifies the type of measure, the definition, and several cells to report the results.
+The cells present program history where available, annualized estimates of the current service level (what's being delivered at the time of printing), and the anticipated target service level for the upcoming year if the program is selected.
+Additional supporting information, such as explanations as to notable changes in a program's performance, are located in the description section below the table.

-Legal and Contractual Mandates

-Many program offers will be constrained by legal or contractual mandates.
+Legal and Contractual Mandates Many program offers will be constrained by legal or contractual mandates.
 If a program offer is affected by a mandate, the mandate and its authorizing document (a statute, contract, etc.) should be noted.